CQC Inspections; a practical guide to answering the CQC 5 key questions

 The CQC will ask whether your practice is:

-The overall idea is that an inspection should not be a tick box exercise but should be a holistic approach as to whether the service meets the new fundamental standards and these questions are used to help an inspector assess this.
-The reality is that many of these fundamental standards were part of the old inspection regime and should therefore come as no surprise.
+The overall idea is that an inspection should not be a tick box exercise but should be a holistic approach as to whether the service meets the new fundamental standards and these CQC 5 key questions are used to help an inspector assess this.
+The reality is that many of these fundamental standards were part of the old inspection regime and should, therefore, come as no surprise.

 Are you safe?

-The CQC are looking to see that the people who use your services are protected from abuse and protected from avoidable harm.
+The CQC 5 standards are looking to see that the people who use your services are protected from abuse and protected from avoidable harm.

 Are you Effective?